Insure4Sport Logo

 You can perform these exercises without equipment or using light dumbbells if you have them to hand.
 You can even practise squeezing a tennis ball 10 to 15 times to improve your grip strength.

 If you grip your club too strongly, it can lead to golfer’s elbow.
-That’s why it’s important to strike a balance and apply the right amount of pressure.
+That’s why it’s important to learn how to hold a golf club properly.
 On a scale of one to 10, your grip pressure should be a five or six.

 Switching to graphite iron shafts can often alleviate or avoid elbow pain.
 If you use older golfing irons, you might therefore want to consider replacing them.
 You may also want to invest in an elbow compression sleeve.
 This prevents the wrist’s extensor muscles from contracting fully and reduces the strain on the elbow’s tendons.